Nicotinamide Phosphoribosyltransferase Knockdown Leads to Lipid

-HepG2 cells were transfected with NAMPT siRNA and hepatic triglyceride (TG) content and SIRT1 deacetylase activity were measured by colorimetric and fluorometric methods, respectively.
-Gene expression of fatty acid synthase (FAS) and sterol regulatory element-binding protein-1c (SREBP- 1c) was evaluated by real-time PCR.
-The protein level and the phosphorylated form of acetyl-CoA carboxylase (ACC) and AMP-activated protein kinase (AMPK) were also investigated by western blotting.
+In this experimental study, HepG2 cells were transfected with NAMPT siRNA and hepatic triglyceride (TG) content and SIRT1 deacetylase activity were measured by colorimetric and fluorometric methods, respectively.
+Gene expression of fatty acid synthase (FAS) and sterol regulatory element-binding protein-1c (SREBP- 1c) was evaluated by real-time polymerase chain reaction (PCR).
+Total protein level and the phosphorylated form of acetyl-CoA carboxylase (ACC) and AMP-activated protein kinase (AMPK) were also investigated by western blotting.

-Knockdown of NAMPT significantly promoted the accumulation of triglyceride in HepG2 cells, accompanied by a remarkable decline in SIRT1 deacetylase activity.
+Knockdown of NAMPT significantly promoted the accumulation of TG in HepG2 cells, accompanied by a remarkable decline in SIRT1 deacetylase activity.
 A significant rise in the gene expression of two key lipogenic factors, FAS and SREBP-1c was also observed.
 These effects were also accompanied by decreased phosphorylation of ACC and AMPK.
-On the other hand, treatment of transfected cells with either NAD as the SIRT1 substrate or resveratrol as the SIRT1 activator reversed the outcomes.
+On the other hand, treatment of transfected cells with either NAD, as the SIRT1 substrate or resveratrol, as the SIRT1 activator reversed the outcomes.

 These results demonstrated a protective role for NAMPT against NAFLD and its involvement in the regulation of de novo lipogenesis through the SIRT1/AMPK pathway.